Have you been accused of a sexual offense that allegedly occurred years ago?

 The Law Firm of Powers Sellers & Finkelstein, PLC has over 20 years of combined experience defending clients charged with all levels of Juvenile crimes.
 All Criminal Charges are serious and you need a skilled Juvenile Defense Attorney on your side.
 Call us for a free private consultation at (727) 531-2926 anytime, 24-7!

 Can I Be Prosecuted For A Rape That Occurred Years Ago?

 In Florida, what most people refer to as “rape” is technically known as “sexual battery” by statute.
-The statute of limitations for rape or sexual battery in Florida depends on what level of felony the offense is charged as.
-Rape or sexual battery can be charged as a second degree felony, a first degree felony, or a capital offense, depending on the facts and circumstances surrounding the allegations such as:
+The statute of limitations for rape or sexual battery in Florida depends on what level of felony the offense is charged.
+Rape or sexual battery can be charged as a second-degree felony, a first-degree felony, or a capital offense, depending on the facts and circumstances surrounding the allegations such as:

 - The age of the victim and the defendant

 - The personal injury suffered by the victim.